ACSL

 The American Computer Science League (ACSL) contains 4 contests.

-Elementary: students from Years 4-7 (grade 3 to 6)
+Elementary: students in Years 4-7 (Grade 3 to 6)

-Junior & Intermediate & Senior: students from Years 8-13 (grade 7-12)
+Intermediate & Senior: students from Years 11-13 (Grade 10-12)

 Exam Format: Online at home